 1. Provide tools and resources to help communities assess climate vulnerabilities and create climate resiliency plans.

 Extreme weather events and disasters are not new to Vermont.
 Resources have been developed and deployed to successfully recover from extreme weather events.
-However, climate change is expected to increase the severity and frequency of extreme weather events, while also creating new climate norms that cause persistent and ongoing impacts to physical health, economic stability, and community vitality of Vermont.
+However, climate change is expected to increase the severity and frequency of extreme weather events, including high winds, heavy rain, hail and sleet while also creating new climate norms that cause persistent and ongoing impacts to physical health, economic stability, and community vitality of Vermont.
 Our existing tools will need to be adapted to account for anticipated increases in frequency and severity of weather events, and new tools will be needed to identify and assess other climate change risks and vulnerabilities, particularly at the community scale.
-Tools for assessing climate change vulnerabilities and plan for resilience will help communities make the structural and investment changes needed to break the cycle of repetitive loss, speed post disaster recovery, and reduce long-term financial burden of disasters on communities, businesses, and individuals.
+Tools for assessing climate change vulnerabilities and planning for resilience will help communities make the structural and investment changes needed to break the cycle of repetitive loss, speed post disaster recovery, and reduce long-term financial burden of disasters on communities, businesses, and individuals.
 Tools and resources for assessing climate vulnerabilities and planning for resilience should be developed in collaboration with EJ/under-represented communities, in acknowledgement that many of the tools used to inform policy decisions have historically caused harm to EJ communities.

 Actions

-Develop a climate planning toolkit to help towns assess vulnerabilities to climate change impacts, such as heat, air quality, drought, and flooding, and identify and prioritize actions to increase their resilience to climate change.
-Include newly developed tools, such as the vulnerability index, and existing tools, such as the AOT Repeat Flood Damage Inventory Tool. ￼
+Develop a climate planning toolkit to help towns assess vulnerabilities to climate change impacts, such as heat, air quality, drought, flooding, high winds, heavy rain, hail and sleet, and identify and prioritize actions to increase their resilience to climate change.
+Include newly developed tools, such as the vulnerability index, and existing tools, such as the AOT Repeat Flood Damage Inventory Tool, and the NOAA Climate Resilience Toolkit￼

+Note: Strategy tables for each strategy in this section were added after the Climate Council’s initial review of this section on 11/9.